somphene/somphene.github.io/log/_posts/2020-05-22-01-calculus-group-language.md

   Differentiating the Identity $$E$$, satisfying the relation $$E \,\,=\,\, D\,\, \cdot\,\, D$$ into two elements is a repeat of the procedure we did to obtain Cyclic group of order two from the trivial group.
 That is, we may embed a Cyclic Group of order $$2$$ inside .
 In other words, each $$D$$ can be split into a cyclic Group of Order $$2$$.

-### Identifynig the Usual Calculus of functions as a Cyclic Group of Integers
+### Identifying the Usual Calculus of functions as a Cyclic Group of Integers

 * The usual calculus of functions one uses a differentiated form of Fundamental Calculus.
 Differentiating the above cyclic Group of order $$2$$ into a cylic group of infinite order gives the usual calculus with $$d$$ as the element corresponding to one differentiation and $$i$$ as the inverse of differentiation, that is $$i = d^{-1}$$.
 That is, Calculus of functions is identified as the group isomorphic to the Integers ($$\mathbb{Z}$$).